Unfortunately, most cities in the world have not been built keeping sustainable urban design in mind. What is sustainable urban design?

 So, what are some of the important areas to focus on to design sustainable urban areas and remedy the problems we face with cities today?

-Towards the design of Greener Cities
+Towards the Design of Greener Cities

-Many cities around the world are mostly coloured grey, with very little green ever in sight.
+Many cities around the world are mostly colored grey, with very little green ever in sight.
 A lack of trees and other greenery may be seen as unavoidable when you live in a city, but this doesn’t have to be the case, as it is very possible to allow nature to flow into cities instead of forcing it out, and there are innumerable benefits to be had from doing so.

 Spending time in or near natural areas is associated with numerous health benefits, both mental and physical.
 Living near an open, green area like a park encourages people to be more physically active and reduces stress by giving residents a space to relax, breathe clean air and connect with nature.
 Even simply walking through woodland and being exposed to wildlife and nature is associated with better mental health.